undeadwanderer/undead-userscripts/tabun-filters/README.md

 ## English

-A userscript for filtering out blog posts and comments on My Little Pony fansite tabun.everypony.ru.
+A userscript for filtering out blog posts and comments on the My Little Pony fansite tabun.everypony.ru.

 This is a fork of an old script by CAHCET who abandoned it back in 2016.